Thiyagu2009/mindtales/README.md

      - New API: Vote for top three menus with points (1 to 3)
    - View voting results for the current day

+## Constraints

+- A restaurant can upload only one menu per day.
+- An employee can cast only one vote per day (either old or new version) to avoid duplicate votes.

 ## Technical Stack

 - **Backend**: Python with Django Rest Framework